Healthy and Connected in Derbyshire

 Helping Carers to be Healthy and Connected in Derbyshire

-The leaflet has also been distributed to all Derbyshire and Derby City pharmacies so you can pick up a copy while getting your prescription.
-The leaflet has also been sent out with Derbyshire Healthcare Foundation Trust’s Who Cares newsletter.
+The leaflet has been distributed to all Derbyshire and Derby City pharmacies so you can pick up a paper copy while getting your prescription.
+The leaflet has was also sent out with Derbyshire Healthcare Foundation Trust’s Who Cares newsletter.

 Over the next few months Derbyshire Carers Association are running a series of First Aid and Maual Handling 1 day traning…